 - To help the dough rise well, pre-heat the oven to 110F then once it reached 110F, turn OFF the oven.
 DO NOT forget to turn off the oven, you only want the oven to warm up for the dough to rise, you do not want to dough to be baked.
 Some oven has a proofing setting, mine doesn’t, so this is my trick.

 - Transfer in Pan: Brush pan with infused olive oil.
 Sprinkle some coarse salt on the pan.
-Transfer dough into a baking sheet or pan, no need to knead the dough.
+Transfer dough into the baking sheet or pan, no need to knead the dough.
 Push the dough around to cover the pan.
 Drizzle infused olive oil on top.
 Cover and let rest for another 45 minutes.
 Pre-heat the oven to 375F at the last 15 minutes of proofing.
 If you are using the oven to proof the bread, do no forget to remove it before pre-heating the oven

 - Baking Pan: Rectangle 7.5 x 10 (or something close to this size)

 - Baking Pan: Cast Iron Pan 6-inch

-- Topping: brush top with remaining infused olive oil.
-Make a “dimple” all over the dough, use your fingers and poke hols on top.
-Add any topping of your choice, the likes of Kalamata Olive, sun-dried tomato, fresh chopped Rosemary, grated cheese or leave it plain.
+- Topping: Using your fingers, poke holes on top.
+Add any topping of your choice, the likes of kalamata olive, sun-dried tomato, fresh chopped Rosemary, grated cheese or leave it plain.

 - Bake in a pre-heated 400F for 26 – 28 minutes or until top turns brown and the bread lift off easily from the pan.

 How to Store Focaccia Bread